vi/syscall_limiter/README.md

 This program allows user to set up simple [seccomp][1] filter that limits which syscalls can be called.
 All the rest syscalls return pre-defined error value `Channel number out of range`.

 The supplied `monitor.sh` script assists executing of binaries under strace for automatic creating of the allowed syscalls list.

 This program uses [libseccomp][2] library.
+The program supports setting comparator for syscall arguments and specifying alternative default or syscall actions; for simple version see [nocreep][5] branch.

-Here is pre-built static x86 binary: [limit_syscalls_static][3].
+Here is pre-built static simple x86 binary: [limit_syscalls_static][3].

 Examples
 ===